Trade press, Daily and business press, 2019-07-09, 12:30 PM

 Breaking with convention for top performance and comfort

 Modern bicycle frames are generally made from aluminum tubes or carbon fiber laminates to achieve high stiffness, though this inevitably comes at the cost of comfort.
 This was the starting point for steelworks.
 “We took inspiration from the diverse properties of steel.
 Without the high strength of steel, the bionic design of the saddle tube would not have been possible,” says Jia-Uei Chan, leader of the steelworks project.
 Using thin steel sheet and state-of-the-art production processes, steelworks breaks with the conventions of customary frame manufacture to combine the otherwise conflicting design demands of stiffness and comfort.
-The bike will be available to buy from late summer 2019.

 Built by Engineers.